mercadopago/devsite-docs/guides/qr-code/final-steps/advanced-integration.en.md

 # Advanced Integration

-## Receive notifications of your orders

-[IPN notifications](https://www.mercadopago.com.ar/developers/en/guides/notifications/ipn/) are an **automatic way of receiving notifications for order creation and status updates**.
-I.e.: when orders are approved, rejected or pending.

-Implement IPN `merchant_order` with an order search by `external_reference` as a contingency method.

 ## Refunds

 Refunds happen when a payment was completed but the seller decides to cancel it partially or totally.
 You can find information in [Refunds and cancellations](https://www.mercadopago.com.ar/developers/en/guides/manage-account/cancellations-and-refunds) section.